List of Pirates of the Caribbean characters: Sao Feng

 After Jack and Black Pearl are rescued, Will leads them to an island where he and Feng arranged to meet.
 Jack, Barbossa and the crew are taken captive when Feng arrives in Empress.
 After a brief confrontation between the parties, Feng directs Sparrow's attention to Lord Cutler Beckett's approaching ship, Endeavour.
 Feng hands over Sparrow and the crew to the East India Trading Company, but learns Beckett is keeping Black Pearl.
 Barbossa then sways Feng to their side by revealing that he intends to release Calypso from her human form.
 Feng, mistaking Elizabeth for Calypso, aids their escape in exchange for her.

-In his quarters, Feng reveals that he believes Elizabeth is Calypso.
+In his quarters, Feng reveals that he believes Elizabeth is Calypso (unaware that Tia Dalma is really Calypso, not Elizabeth).
 He tells Elizabeth it was the first Brethren Court who imprisoned the sea goddess, Calypso, in human form.
 Elizabeth pretends to be Calypso, and discusses with Feng what she might do for him if freed.
 When she asks what would happen if she refused to grant her favors, he suggests he would take them by force.
 He then forcefully kisses her, but she pushes him away.
 While angrily approaching her once more, he is caught by cannon fire as Flying Dutchman suddenly attacks.
 When the smoke clears Elizabeth finds Feng under a small pile of rubble, impaled with a huge piece of drift wood.
 Dying, Feng pronounces Elizabeth the captain of Empress, and gives her his "piece of eight", a jade stone on a necklace, telling her that she must take his place at the Brethren Court.
 Elizabeth becomes the Pirate Lord of the South China Sea.
 His last words are, "Forgive me, Calypso."

-AngelicaAngelica, portrayed by Penélope Cruz in Pirates of the Caribbean: On Stranger Tides, is the daughter of Blackbeard and a former love interest of Jack Sparrow.
-She first met Jack just before she was to take a vow of celibacy in a Spanish convent; she later blames Jack for her corruption, although Jack counters this argument citing that she was 'hardly innocent' to begin with.